floor-licker/B-wbsft/README.md

 ## Assumptions
-- The simulation allows transactions to queue before the node simulation is initiated, i.e., you can call `b create-account ... ` before calling `b start-node`, those transactions will just be queued and considered for the first block
 - Blocks with no transactions are still stored (maintains the property that we create blocks at regular interval of 10s)
 - The first block is created at T=10
 - Throw an error if user attempts to create an account that already exists